SonaliP11/Unwind-Your-Mind/README.md

 6. Make changes to the code and see the updates in real-time.
 7. Commit and push changes to the repository as needed.

+## Testing

+ I have conducted manual testing and Lighthouse testing for each page at various screen sizes to ensure optimal performance and error-free operation.

+### Lighthouse Testing

+### Validators

+This code has been validated through HTML and CSS validators, and necessary changes have been made accordingly.

+#### CSS Validator

+#### HTML Validator

+## Credits